davidusb-geek/emhass/README.md

 curl -i -H 'Content-Type:application/json' -X POST -d '{"continual_publish":false,"freq":5,"publish_prefix":"mpc_"}' http://localhost:5000/action/naive-mpc-optim
 # Publish MPC output
 curl -i -H 'Content-Type:application/json' -X POST -d {} http://localhost:5000/action/publish-data
 ```
+This example saves the dayahead optimization into `data_path/entities` as .json files, being included in the `continutal_publish` loop (publishing every 30 minutes).
+The MPC optimization will not be saved in `data_path/entities`, and therefore only into `data_path/opt_res_latest.csv`.
+Requiring a publish-data action to be run manually (or via a Home Assistant) Automation for the MPC results.

 #### Manual *(Home Assistant Automation for Publish)*

-For users who wish to have full control of exactly when they will like to run a publish and have the ability to save multiple different optimization runs.
-The `entity_save` runtime parameter has been created to save the optimization output entities to .json files (whilst  `continual_publish` is set to `false` in the configuration):
+For users who wish to have full control of exactly when they will like to run a publish and have the ability to save multiple different optimizations.
+The `entity_save` runtime parameter has been created to save the optimization output entities to .json files whilst  `continual_publish` is set to `false` in the configuration.
+Allowing the user to reference the saved .json files manually via a publish:

 in configuration page/`config_emhass.yaml` :
 ```json